MarisaKirisame/DefComBlog/Calculator.md

     abstract int yolo(int[] env);

 We will call our new function yolo because you only look once (into the array).
-The change for Lit, Plus, Mult are all mechanical and not be shown, but we are stuck on Input again: we don't have a way to go from String name, to an index in env!
+The change for Lit, Plus, Mult are all mechanical and not shown, but we are stuck on Input again: we don't have a way to go from String name to an index in env!
 We can fix this, by adding a mapping from String to index as an argument to yolo:

     // In Expr
     abstract int yolo(Map<String, Integer> loc, int[] env);